Werner Enterprises Truck Accident Attorneys

 Truck accidents are almost always devastating.
 People lose their livelihoods and loved ones in an instant, and overnight an accident victim can end up with hundreds of thousands of dollars in medical costs.
 Families live on pennies while their claim gets held up by an army of adjusters and investigators.
 Our Werner Enterprises truck accident attorneys won't stand for it.

 Arnold & Itkin levels the playing field by putting investigators, experts, and adjusters to work on behalf of our clients—forcing truck companies to face the facts.
 We help our clients claim every penny they're entitled to, including medical costs, lost wages, diminished earning ability, and even basic living expenses while the trial is pending.
 As a result, our clients have won billions of dollars in verdicts and settlements to rebuild their lives.
-We'll cover the cost of the claim.
-Our clients don't pay a penny unless their case wins, so they can focus on healing and getting better.
+Our clients don't pay a penny unless we win their case, so they can focus on healing and getting better.

 Speak with us—call (888) 493-1629 or contact us online to review your case with an attorney for free.